 Atbash Cipher Code Refactoring Record

-TThis comes from the main exercise of exercism in rust.
 I asked some friends from a small Rust community and I got these elegant codes.
 These codes are so beautiful and tricky.
 So I decide to write it down and hope it may be useful for you as well.

 You may learn how to “chunk” vector in rust as a string without using a loop while joining characters.